sm18lr88/Bible-in-Markdown-Custom/README.md

 * "(Sept)" refers to the English Septuagint.
 Why include this?
 For backlink/crosslink purposes: many references in the New Testament refer to statements only found in the Septuagint.

-* Each Book contains only verses, each marked by Full Name-Chapter-Verse, all the way through.
+* Each Book contains only verses, each marked by Full Name Chapter:Verse, all the way through.
 There's no need to divide books by chapter.

 * Each verse is a Title Level 4, meaning they have four numberals ("####").
-This allows me to create backlinks to specific blocks.
-In other words, I can backlink to any specific verse of the Bible.
+This allows for easy creation of links to specific blocks (any verse of the Bible).

 # How to Use"